Houses

 Paris Corner

-UAE fragrance house offering affordable perfumes across multiple in-house labels and market-focused collections.
+PARIS CORNER is a UAE fragrance house offering affordable perfumes across multiple in-house labels and market-focused collections.
+The brand is known for broad availability, designer- and niche-inspired profiles, and strong value positioning in the modern Middle Eastern fragrance market.

 Paris Hilton